 Knowledge, Skills, Abilities (KSA's) required

 Excellent computer skills; Proficiency in computer software to include spreadsheets and word processing; and, the ability to learn computer systems used to manage student conduct matters.
 Commitment to understand and support the University’s distinctive educational vision in support of its mission and goals.
 Knowledge of and ability to interpret federal and state equal opportunity and non-discrimination laws, regulations and guidance applicable to institutions of higher education, including Title VI, Title VII, Title IX, VAWA, Clery Act, Section 504 of the Rehabilitation Act, and ADA and other related laws and policies.
-Knowledge and understanding of FERPA especially as it relates to matters handled by the Office of Title IX and EO.
+Knowledge of and ability to interpret FERPA especially as it relates to matters handled by the Office of Title IX and EO.
 Demonstrated ability to collaborate, identify opportunities, and take action to build effective cross-departmental and cross-divisional relationships to achieve institutional goals.
 Ability to assess the effectiveness of compliance activities and prepare and present detailed reports.
 Ability to conduct prompt, thorough, and objective investigations and fact-finding processes.
 Ability to present educational training programs, with strong presentation and facilitation skills and the ability to adapt those skills to a variety of audiences.
 Strong organizational, planning, analytical, and problem solving skills.
 Excellent oral and written communications skills and interpersonal skills.
 Competence and proven effectiveness in working with people from diverse backgrounds.
 Ability to maintain confidential information, exercise sound and objective judgment, and work independently.

 Knowledge, Skills, Abilities (KSA's) preferred